This section describes how to configure non-persistent optimizer

 The value of

-Small values like 1 or 2 can result in very inaccurate estimates of cardinality.
+Small values like 1 or 2 can result in inaccurate estimates of cardinality.

 The optimizer might choose very different query plans based on different estimates of index selectivity.